makrai/notes/hu2003-multiling-multitask-benchmark.md

   compare against an
   mBERT model that is jointly trained on the combined training data of all langs

+### Human performance

-### Human performance.
-For XNLI, PAWS-X, and XQuAD, we obtain human performance
+* For XNLI, PAWS-X, and XQuAD, we obtain human performance
 * from the English datasets they are derived from, MNLI, PAWS-X, and SQuAD resp (Nangia & Bowman, 2019; Zhang+ 2019; Rajpurkar+ 2016)
 * TyDiQA-GoldP, we use the performance estimate of Clark+ (2020)